|

 Find out why over 1,500 Canadian dentists trust ClearDent to keep their practices running smoothly.

-OK, so there’s a big buzz about “Cloud” solutions in dentistry.
+OK, so there’s a big buzz about “Cloud Software” solutions in dentistry.
 But if you’re like most folks, you probably have a general idea of what people mean, but not enough info to buzz in on a Jeopardy question.
 That’s ok, we’re here to help.

 Cloud Computing in a Nutshell